-American Airlines wins $5 million in antitrust case against Sabre
+American Airlines wins $15 million in antitrust case against Sabre

+PARIS Airbus confirmed on Thursday a deal with Iran Air for 100 aircraft, covering 46 Airbus A320 planes, 38 A330 planes and 16 A350 XWB aircraft.

-NEW YORK American Airlines Group Inc (AAL.O) on Tuesday was awarded nearly $5.1 million in an antitrust lawsuit that accused airline booking service Sabre Corp (SABR.O) of harming competition and charging grossly inflated booking fees.
+NEW YORK American Airlines Group Inc (AAL.O) on Tuesday won about $15.3 million in an antitrust lawsuit that accused airline booking service Sabre Corp (SABR.O) of harming competition and charging grossly inflated booking fees.

-The verdict was a fraction of the up to $73 million that American Airlines, suing under its former name US Airways, sought at trial.
+The Manhattan federal jury awarded nearly $5.1 million, a fraction of the up to $73 million American Airlines was seeking at trial.
+But the sum automatically will be tripled under federal antitrust law.

-A federal jury in Manhattan found Southlake, Texas-based Sabre liable for unreasonably restraining trade through contractual provisions.
-Under federal antitrust laws, the sum awarded by the jury can be tripled to $15 million.
+American Airlines was suing under the name of US Airways, the carrier it merged with in 2013.
+US Airways had filed the lawsuit in 2011.

+American Airlines welcomed the verdict, saying it hoped the jury's finding that Sabre had violated federal antritrust law in a 2011 contract with US Airways could result in changes in how the airline's services are sold.

-The jury rejected a separate claim that Sabre had conspired with its competitors to not compete with each other.
+The jury rejected a separate claim that Sabre conspired with its competitors to not compete with each other.

-Chuck Diamond, a lawyer for the airlines, said he was "obviously very gratified" by the verdict, which came in a lawsuit filed in 2011 by US Airways prior to its 2013 merger with American Airlines, whose name the merged company adopted.

-Sabre in a statement said it continues to believe it operated "fairly and lawfully."
+Sabre said in a statement that it continued to believe it had operated "fairly and lawfully."
 The company said it would seek to have the verdict set aside and, if unsuccessful, pursue an appeal.

 The case concerned fees that Sabre and other travel reservation systems collect from airlines to display flights for booking.

-At trial, Diamond had contended that Sabre used its power in the industry to "bully" airlines into paying unfair fees and signing unfair contracts that suppress competition and maintain its position.
+At trial, Chuck Diamond, a lawyer for American Airlines, contended that Sabre used its power in the industry to "bully" airlines into paying unfair fees and signing unfair contracts that suppress competition and maintain its position.

 The lawsuit claimed that provisions of a 2011 contract between US Airways and Sabre, including those governing what fares the airline makes available to a computerized network by Sabre used by travel agents, harmed competition.

-The airline also contended that Sabre conspired with its two competitors in the industry to not compete with each other for airline content like flight and fare information at the expense of consumers and innovation.
+The airline also contended that Sabre conspired with its competitors to not compete with each other for airline content like flight and fare information at the expense of consumers and innovation.

 Sabre denied conspiring with competitors, and said its contract with US Airways benefited competition.
 Chris Lind, a lawyer for Sabre, told jurors US Airways was far from powerless as it could leave the network, causing agents to stop using it.